ubuwaits/beautiful-web-type/README.md

 There are currently 404 typefaces in the Google web fonts directory.
 Many of them are awful.
 But there are also high-quality typefaces that deserve a closer look.
 Here are examples of these typefaces in action.

-Start the Jekyll server and watch the Sass files with:

-    rake server

 ## Featured typefaces

 * [Open Sans](http://www.google.com/webfonts/specimen/Open+Sans)